 In addition to representatives from the Ministry of Forestry, the verification team was accompanied by representatives from non-governmental organizations, and from GIZ FORCLIME.GIZ FORCLIME directly involves in the implementation of the field verification through technical support to villagers of Karangan Bunut and Nanga Lauk.
 Additionally, FORCLIME facilitates between the villagers of Karangan Bunut and Nanga Lauk, the local government of Kapuas Hulu, and the Verification Team from the Ministry of Forestry.

-For more information, please contact:
+For further information, please contact:

-Ali Mustofa, Thematic Leader for Community Empowerment
+Ali Mustofa, Thematic Leader of Community Empowerment

 The Forestry Service of East Kalimantan Province, supported by FORCLIME, organized a study tour to the Forest Management Unit (FMU) of Rinjani Barat in West Nusa Tenggara.
 The objective of the visit was to obtain information and knowledge about the experiences and achievements made by the FMU Rinjani Barat, particularly on aspects such as institutional and financial mechanisms, the challenges faced by an FMU, as well as the strategic steps taken to tackle these challenges.

 Participants of the study tour were representatives from the Forestry Service of East Kalimantan Province, the Provincial Secretariat of East Kalimantan, the Forestry Service of Malinau District, and FORCLIME.
 After the study tour, participants are expected to take home lessons learnt about the institution and management of an FMU.

 Currently, the provincial government of East Kalimantan, for example, is already reviewing the concept of an FMU organizational structure, and analyzing duties and functions of the FMU personnel.
 Also, the government of Malinau District plans to undertake public consultations to receive input for an academic paper on FMU development in Malinau District.